ambitioninc/django-entity-event/docs/quickstart.rst

 There are some mediums that notify users of events independent of a pageview's request/response cycle.
 For example, an email medium will want to process batches of events, and need information about who to send the events to.
-For this use case, the ``Medium.events_targets`` method can be used.
+For this use case, the :py:meth:`Medium.events_targets
+<entity_event.models.Medium.events_targets>` method can be
+used.
 Instead of providing a ``EventQueryset``, it provides a list of tuples in the form ``(event, targets)``, where ``targets`` is a list of the entities that should receive that notification.
 We could use this function to send emails about events as follows

 .. code-block:: python